 Porcelain fillings Vs Regular fillings

-So you might have had a cavity and now need a filling , your dentist can offer several type of restorations.
+So you might have had a cavity and now need a dental filling , your dentist can offer several type of restorations.

 - Regular fillings ( Black or Tooth coloured)